Orange-OpenSource/ouds-ios/docs_release/README.md

 Keep in mind everything is stored in _/tmp_ folder with the execution timestamp, thus if you asked for a ZIP archive or want to get the generated files, look for files named "ouds-docs".

 The *swift-docc* plugin has troubles for Swift Package with several targets, we should wait for evolutions, an [issue has been created about evolutions of doc we would like to have](https://github.com/Orange-OpenSource/ouds-ios/issues/95).
+It cannot also manage _UIKit_, so we are not able to use it anymore because of the accessibility features we need in our codebase, available in _UIKit_ and not _SwiftUI_ (see [#168]((https://github.com/Orange-OpenSource/ouds-ios/issues/168).)

 The plugin produces a lot of files, a lot.
-For example for our v0.1.0, more than 6,000 files have beenc reated for a ZIP archive of about 17 MB.
+For example for our v0.1.0, more than 6,000 files have been created for a ZIP archive of about 17 MB.
-Thus, keeping all versions of the documentation is a non-sense, no one will read it and it will increase the size of the branch in our VCS tool.
+Thus, keeping all versions of the documentation is a non-sense, no one will read it and it will increase the size of the branch in our VCS tool, consuming a lot of bandwidth, and reaching limits of Git to handle large amounts of file.
+We would like to avoid to force developers to define a specific Git configuration to handle such massive branch.

-We prefer to build ZIP documentation and Xcode doc archive to add as artifacts of releases.
+We prefer to build ZIP documentation and Xcode doccarchives to add as artifacts of releases.
+Thus, the online version of the documentation is for the last release, and each release in GitHub contains doccarchive files generated through Xcode and ZIP of HTML files picked from the *gh-pages*.

 ## About CI/CD with GitLabCI